pramod784/vending-machine/README.md

 # vending-machine
 Vending machine is api based system to perform vending machine operations.
-Its developed in Laravel-5.8
+<br>Its developed in Laravel-5.8
 <br>Postman Collection to api help added at repository
 <br>Table structure is added at repository
 <br>Base currency stock table must have value before start